 The beams from the two paths are superimposed at PBS2, resulting in two output beams from the Mach-Zehnder.
-The one corresponds to path b in Fig. 4 is detected directly at Port 0.
-The beam in path a in Fig. 4 is delivered to HWP2 at an angle of $\pi/8$ and then to PBS3, in order to visualize the interference of the beams from the two paths.
-The two outputs from PBS3 are detected at Ports 1 and 2.
+The one corresponds to path b in Fig.4 is detected directly at Port 0.
+The beam in path a in Fig.4 is delivered to HWP2 at an angle of /=8 and then to PBS3, in order to visualize the interference of the beams from the two paths.
+The two out-